-If you’ve held deferred compensation plan, such as a 401(k), with previous employer and are wondering whether you should consolidate your funds, here are five reasons why you should consider it.
+If you’ve held a deferred compensation plan, such as a 401(k), with a previous employer and are wondering whether you should consolidate your funds, here are five reasons why you should consider it.

 You can’t contribute more funds to a previous employer’s sponsored plan.